Dmitry-Borodkin/void_blog/2023/11-16-acquaintance-ii.md

     - Special generic nodes in the AST hierarchy through which new types of nodes can be dynamically added...

-    - Generic lists of AST elements.
+    - Generic lists of AST elements (our greetings to "homoiconicity").

 - `v_visitor` is created - an extensible AST handler: